-- Students will understand the advances in crop growth and productivity. - Students will undertake basic, applied and adaptive research to address current and future challenges of farming community and to provide management options relevant to the prevailing agro-climatic and socioeconomic situations. - Students will generate appropriate technologies to support sustainable growth of agricultural crop production. - Students will develop and analyze crop growth under different ecosystems for enhanced and sustainable agricultural production.
+- Students will understand the advances in crop growth and productivity. - Students will undertake basic, applied and adaptive research to address current and future challenges of farming systems. - Students will evaluate management options relevant to the prevailing agroclimatic and socioeconomic situations. - Students will generate appropriate technologies to support sustainable growth of agricultural crop production. - Students will develop and analyze crop growth under different ecosystems for enhanced and sustainable agricultural production.